woolfel/inception_retrain/README.md

 Installation on Windows 10
 ===========

-1. Download Python 64big for windows.
-Do not use 32bit, since Tensorflow only works on 64bit.
+1. Download Python 64bit for windows.
+Do not use 32bit!
+Tensorflow only works on 64bit.
 If you get an error can't install, double check your python is 64bit.
+2. Open a powershell
+3. Run pip install tensorflow
-2. clone this repository
+4. clone this repository
-3. Run "python retrain_inception.py --image_dir=./signs3"
+5. Run "python retrain_inception.py --image_dir=./signs3"

 When the retraining is done, you will see a folder named "tmp" with the output results.